equinor/radix-platform/public-site/site/guides.md

 - Our application is called `myapp`
 - There are two environments, `dev` and `prod`, and only one component, `main`
 - Commits to the `master` branch will trigger a build and deployment of the application to the `dev` environment.
-We can use this behaviour to build a [workflow]({% link guides.md %})
+We can use this behavior to build a [workflow]({% link guides.md %})
 - Radix will look for the `Dockerfile` for the `main` component in the root directory of the repository
-- Once `main` is built, it will be exposed on the internet on port 80 on each environment it is deployed to (in `dev`, for instance, it will have a domain name like `main-myapp-dev.CLUSTER_NAME.dev.radix.equinor.com`)
+- Once `main` is built, it will be exposed on the internet on port 80 on each environment it is deployed to (in `dev`, for instance, it will have a domain name like `main-myapp-dev.CLUSTER_NAME.radix.equinor.com`)

-> Once Radix is out of Alpha, the domain names will have the format `COMPONENT-APP-ENVIRONMENT.cluster.prod.radix.equinor.com` instead

-The full syntax of `radixconfig.yaml` is explained in the [documentation](https://github.com/equinor/radix-operator/blob/master/docs/radixconfig.md).
+The full syntax of `radixconfig.yaml` is explained in [Radix Config Explained]({% link references.md %}).

 ## A `Dockerfile` per component

 Each component in Radix is built into a Docker image.
 Images for all components are deployed as containers running in an environment.
 To do this, Radix requires a `Dockerfile` for each component.

-If we organise our repository with this structure, for instance:
+If we organize our repository with this structure, for instance:

 ```
 /